SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: METHODOLOGY

 \subsubsection{Spectral data cubes}

-If \texttt{method = "spectral"}, the \builddatacube{} function will return a data cube containing spatial information along the $x-$ and $y-$axes of the cube, and wavelength information along the $z-$axis.
+If \texttt{method = "spectral"}, the \builddatacube{} function will return a data cube in which each spatial coordinate, $x-y$, holds a spectral energy distribution in gridded wavelength bins along the $z$-axis.
 As particles have been allocated to individual pixels within the FOV, we can parallelise over each pixel and perform the mathematics at each pixel in turn, as demonstrated in Figure \ref{fig:spectral_methodology}.

 Each stellar particle has been assigned a spectrum using the template described within the \makesimspinfile{} function in \cref{sec:make_simspin_file}.
 These spectra are at the resolution of the templates from which they have been drawn, e.g. with E-MILES templates, these spectra will have a wavelength resolution of $\Delta \lambda = 0.9$\AA{} and a spectral resolution of 2.51\AA.
 The template spectrum is weighted by the particle's stellar initial mass to give the luminosity as a function of wavelength.